The author writes on a variety of topics, from science and health to politics and how-to guides.

 Fuel: Chemical Properties and Uses

 A fuel is defined as a material that stores potential energy that, when released, can be used as heat energy.
-A fuel can be a stored as a form of chemical energy which is released through combustion, nuclear energy which is a source of heat energy, and at times, chemical energy that is released through oxidation without combustion.
+A fuel can be stored as a form of chemical energy which is released through combustion, nuclear energy which is a source of heat energy, and at times, chemical energy that is released through oxidation without combustion.
 Chemical fuels can be categorised into common solid fuels, liquid fuels and gaseous fuels, along with biofuels and fossil fuels.
-Furthermore, these fuels can be divided into the basis of their occurrence; primary – which is natural, and secondary – which is artificial.
-For example, coal, petroleum and natural gas are primary types of chemical fuel while charcoal, ethanol and propane are secondary types of chemical fuel.
+Furthermore, these fuels can be divided into the basis of their occurrence; primary, which is natural, and secondary, which is artificial.
+For example, coal, petroleum and natural gas are primary types of chemical fuel, while charcoal, ethanol and propane are secondary types of chemical fuel.

 Alcohol is a liquid form of chemical fuel with the general formula of CnH2n+1OH and includes common types such as methanol, ethanol and propanol.
 Another such fuel is butanol.
-A significance of these four stated substances, known as the first four aliphatic alcohols, are that they can be synthesized both chemically and biologically, all have high octane ratings which increase the fuel efficiency, and exhibit/have properties that allow the fuels to be used in internal combustion engines.
+These four stated substances, known as the first four aliphatic alcohols, can be synthesized both chemically and biologically, all have high octane ratings, which increase the fuel efficiency, and exhibit or possess properties that allow the fuels to be used in internal combustion engines.

 - propylene which undergoes the oxo process in presence of rhodium-based homogeneous catalysts, changing it to butyraldehyde and then hydrogenated to produce n- butanol;